nwb-extensions/ndx-template/{{ cookiecutter.namespace }}/NEXTSTEPS.md

 8. Update the `CHANGELOG.md` to document changes to your extension.

+8. Push your repository to GitHub.
+A default set of GitHub Actions workflows is set up to test your code on Linux, Windows, Mac OS, and Linux using conda; upload code coverage stats to codecov; check for spelling errors; check for style errors; and check for broken links in the documentation.

 8. Make a release for the extension on GitHub with the version number specified. e.g. if version is {{ cookiecutter.version }}, then this page should exist: https://github.com/{{ github_username_list[0] }}/{{ cookiecutter.namespace }}/releases/tag/{{ cookiecutter.version }} .
 For instructions on how to make a release on GitHub see [here](https://help.github.com/en/github/administering-a-repository/creating-releases).

 9. Publish your updated extension on [PyPI](https://pypi.org/).